Stockton-on-Tees

-Stockton-on-Tees is a market town in County Durham, England, with a population of 84,815 at the 2021 UK census.
+Stockton-on-Tees is a market town in County Durham, England, with a population of 84,815 at the 2021 census.
 It gives its name to and is the largest settlement in the wider Borough of Stockton-on-Tees.
 It is part of Teesside and the Tees Valley, on the northern bank of the River Tees.

 The River Tees was straightened in the early 19th century, so that larger ships could access the town.
 The ports have since relocated closer to the North Sea, and ships are no longer able to sail from the sea to the town.
 This is due to the building of the Tees Barrage, which was installed to manage tidal flooding.
 The Stockton and Darlington Railway served the port during the early part of the Industrial Revolution.
 The railway was also the world's first permanent steam-powered passenger railway.

 History

 Etymology

 Stockton is an Anglo-Saxon place name with the common ending ton, meaning farm, or homestead.
 Stock is possibly derived from the Anglo-Saxon Stocc, meaning log, tree trunk, or wooden post.
 Stockton could therefore mean a farm built of logs.
 This is disputed because when Stocc forms the first part of a place name, it usually indicates a derivation from the similar word Stoc, meaning cell, monastery, or place.
 Stoc in place name such as Stoke or Stow usually indicates farms which belonged to a manor or religious house.
 It is possible the name is an indication that Stockton was an outpost of Durham or Norton which were both important Anglo-Saxon centres.